Find Trade Colleges

 $17,917 Avg Student Debt

-Full-time students from Washington pay an average of $4,968 in tuition and fees if they choose to attend WVC.
+In-state students pay an average of $4,968 in tuition and fees if they attend WVC full time.
 If you are from out of state, expect to pay an average of $5,458.
 Bachelor’s Degree recipients from WVC accumulate an average of $17,917 in student debt by the time they complete their degree.
-Of those students who received their degree, 78% were women.
+Around 78% of those degree recipients were women.

 Read full report on Wenatchee Valley College